asyncapi/community/PROJECT_FINANCE.md

 3. Since Open Collective and Linux foundation Crowdfunding are totally disjoint, thus we can conclude that we can conclude that we manage expensed in 2 platforms ->

-   - Open Collective & GitHub Sponsors fundings on Open Collective
+   - Open Collective & GitHub Sponsors fundings transfers to Open Collective

    - Linux Foundation Crowdfunding on the same